Elizabeth Howard, Duchess of Norfolk: Early life

-Elizabeth lived at home until at least 1508.
-According to Harris, Elizabeth's father saw that all his children received some education and her literacy is attested to by the fact that she was described by the poet John Skelton as an admirer, friend of the muses and his particular patron.
+Lady Elizabeth lived at home until at least 1508.
+According to Harris, Lady Elizabeth's father saw that all his children received some education and her literacy is attested to by the fact that she was described by the poet John Skelton as an admirer, friend of the muses and his particular patron.
 Elizabeth came to court in 1509 as a lady-in-waiting to Catherine of Aragon, and became the Queen's lifelong friend.

 Marriage

-Before 8 January 1513, when she was only fifteen and he was thirty-five years of age, Elizabeth became the second wife of Thomas Howard, then Earl of Surrey.
+Before 8 January 1513, when she was only fifteen and he was in his late thirties, Lady Elizabeth became the second wife of Thomas Howard, Earl of Surrey.
 He was the widower of Anne, daughter of King Edward IV.

-Elizabeth had earlier been promised in marriage to her father's ward, Ralph Neville, 4th Earl of Westmorland.
-The young Elizabeth and Ralph Neville seem to have been mutually devoted, and years later, in a letter to Thomas Cromwell dated 28 September 1537, Elizabeth recalled that:
+Lady Elizabeth had earlier been promised in marriage to her father's ward, Ralph Neville, 4th Earl of Westmorland.
+The young Elizabeth and Westmorland seem to have been mutually devoted, and years later, in a letter to Thomas Cromwell dated 28 September 1537, Elizabeth recalled that:

-He and I had loved together two years, an my lord my husband had not sent immediately word after my lady and my lord's first wife was dead, he made suit to my lord my father, or else I had been married before Christmas to my Lord of Westmorland'.

-Elizabeth's father initially attempted to persuade Howard to marry one of his other daughters, but according to Elizabeth, 'He would have none of my sisters, but only me'.
+Lady Elizabeth's father initially attempted to persuade Surrey to marry one of his other daughters, but according to her, "He would have none of my sisters, but only me".

-Elizabeth brought Howard a dowry of 2000 marks, and was promised a jointure of 500 marks a year, although Howard apparently never kept that promise.
-In her later letters she asserted that she had been a dutiful wife, continuing to serve at court daily 'sixteen years together' while her husband was absent in King Henry VIII's wars, and accompanying him to Ireland when he was posted there in 1520–22.
-She bore him five children, and according to Graves, as late as 1524, when he became Duke of Norfolk, 'they appeared to be bonded by mutual love'.
+Lady Elizabeth brought Surrey a dowry of 2,000 marks, and was promised a jointure of 500 marks a year, although Surrey apparently never kept that promise.
+In her later letters, she asserted that she had been a dutiful wife, continuing to serve at court daily "sixteen years together" while her husband was absent in King Henry VIII's wars, and accompanying him to Ireland when he was posted there in 1520–22.
+They had five children, and according to Graves, as late as 1524, when he became Duke of Norfolk, "they appeared to be bonded by mutual love".
+Elizabeth's father, meanwhile, had been executed for treason in May 1521.